 - A. Hazardous waste transporters shall be equipped with such safety equipment as to minimize chance of fire and explosion and to protect the health and safety of personnel associated with the transportation of hazardous waste and any other person who might come into contact with the waste. - B. The transporter shall have safety equipment available for use during spills, fires and other emergencies, including a suitable means of communication for summoning aid in an emergency.
 The transporter shall have and maintain, but not be limited to, the following safety equipment: - 1.
 Protective clothing and equipment to enable personnel associated with the transportation to work safely with the wastes that are accepted by the transporter. - 2.
-One eyewash apparatus (at least one pint) per vehicle which is readily available in case of emergency. - 3.
-First-aid supplies which are readily available in case of emergency. - 4.
+One eyewash apparatus (at least one pint) per vehicle that is readily available in case of emergency. - 3.
+First-aid supplies that are readily available in case of emergency. - 4.
 Absorbent Material. - 5.
 Fire Extinguisher. - 6.
-Shovel. - C. The transporter shall make provisions for prompt control of fires, spills and other emergencies. - 1.
-The transporter shall prepare procedures for personnel to follow in the case of spills of hazardous waste or Septage and in the case of fire and other emergencies.
+Shovel. - C. The transporter shall make provisions for prompt control of fires, spills and other emergencies. - D. The transporter shall prepare procedures for personnel to follow in the case of spills of hazardous waste or septage and in the case of fire and other emergencies.
 The transporter shall post these procedures in a conspicuous place in their transportation unit.
 In addition, the hazardous waste transporter shall train and instruct personnel associated with the transportation of hazardous waste in these procedures.
-The hazardous waste transporter shall maintain records of the training and instruction programs that are held.
+The hazardous waste transporter shall maintain records of the training and instruction programs that are held. - E. The transporter shall collect hazardous waste or septage that is accidentally discharged from a designated hazardous waste or septage vehicle.
+The transporter shall collect soil contaminated by such discharge.
+Such collection shall be as rapid and thorough as possible.
+The hazardous waste transporter shall handle and dispose of such waste and soil in compliance with these rules and regulations. - F. The transporter shall report immediately to the Rhode Island Department of Environmental Management all accidental discharges/spills of hazardous wastes or septage or any other incident or accident that results or could result in a hazard to the public health and safety, or to the environment within the State of Rhode Island.
+The hazardous waste transporter shall also comply with the notification procedures and incident reports required by 49 CFR 171.15 and 171.16 regarding accidental discharge or spillage of hazardous materials or wastes.
+The Director may require that a written report of the incident or accident be provided to him.